 Once an emerging market finds itself on the path to generating greater domestic prosperity, investments are then needed to build infrastructure to transport the increasing supplies.
 This means that upgrading ports, rail and roadways, is essential to building the foundation for economic growth.
 These sort of improvements are necessary, and many countries around the world are investing trillions of dollars (collectively), to upgrade and modernize their port systems and put themselves in a better position to compete in the newly developed global economy.

 The transport route is an integral part of any economic supply chain.
-Another essential supply required in the global economic supply chain, is the shipping container.
+Another essential supply required in the global economic supply chain is the shipping container.
 Without them, the world’s economy would come to a standstill.
-They keep the whole supply chain moving efficiently.
+They keep the whole supply chain moving effectively and efficiently.
 That’s what they do.
 Move the supply to meet the demand.
 From a to z, 24/7, year after year.
 And at the moment, the demand for shipping containers is at an all-time high and is expected to continue to grow, for a long time into the future.

 One reason experts point to shipping containers when forecasting future demand, is the important role they play in the development of new emerging consumer markets.
-Collectively, emerging markets represent more than 50 per cent of the world’s current population, a lead the way in global economic development.
+Collectively, emerging markets represent more than 50 percent of the world’s current population, and lead the way in global economic development.
 This means that when they reach their potentials, the global economy could very well double in size and wealth in the very near future, confirming what many experts have predicted, which is a global economic boom; well before 2020.
 It certainly seems inevitable, as all of the positive signs are beginning to surface.
-A new world economic era is about to begin and investors believe that great opportunities still exist and that even more golden opportunities; are just on the horizon.
+A new world economic era is about to begin and investors believe that great opportunities still exist and that even more golden opportunities are just on the horizon.